 You should plan your second child's entitlement to parental benefit carefully.
 There may be different bases for calculation.
 Take advantage of professional parental allowance advice to optimize your parental allowance for your next child.

 The same principles of calculating parental benefit for the second child apply as for the first child.
 However, if necessary, postponements or exclusions are used to postpone the assessment period.
-Our free parental benefit calculator will calculate the parental benefit entitlement for your second child.
+Our free parental allowence calculator will calculate the parental benefit entitlement for your second child.

 The parental allowance for the second child depends on your prenatal income.
 Which exact period counts depends on various factors.
-Our free parental benefit calculator will determine for you which period will be decisive for you.
+Our free parental allowence calculator will determine for you which period will be decisive for you.

 The parental allowance rules can be complicated.
 Make it easy and, like many other parents, use our services to get the most out of your parental allowance.
 We offer you many possibilities to make your application for parental leave as easy and uncomplicated as possible: